andreagavazzi/ag_perseverance/README.md

 Curiosity is planned to be a a [ROS](http://ros.org) robotics platform.

 **ROS Melodic**: [a ground-up rewrite of a ROS-centric stack](https://github.com/srmainwaring/curio) by Rhys Mainwaring (srmainwaring) is extensive and powerful.
-Going beyond responding to `/cmd_vel` commands, it also calculates `/odom` by interpolating LX-16A position encoder ~270 degree feedback into full 360 degrees.
+Going beyond responding to `/cmd_vel` commands, it also calculates `/odom` by interpolating the AX-18A position encoder ~270 degree feedback into full 360 degrees.
 Plus visualizing rover state in RViz, and files to put a digital Curiosity in Gazebo robot simulation environment.